 Unearth the Pagrati Art Scene

-As a popular stomping ground for artists and creatives, it makes sense that Pagrati would have a vibrant art scene.
-Art lovers and collectors can check out the galleries at Titanium Yiayiannos Gallery and Art Zone 42 – both of which feature ever-changing contemporary art exhibits.
+Art lovers and collectors can check out the galleries at Titanium Yiayiannos Gallery and Art Zone 42.
+Both of these galleries feature ever-changing contemporary art exhibits.

-At Chalk of the Town, a more hands-on approach to art is offered.
-This cute little arts and crafts shop not only sells artsy products but here, aspiring artists can engage in practical workshops or take lessons to hone their artistic talents.
+Meanwhile, Chalk of the Town is a cute little arts and crafts shop that offers a more hands-on approach to art.
+The store not only sells artsy products.
+Here, aspiring artists can engage in practical workshops or take lessons to hone their artistic talents.

 Visit the Old Olympic Stadium “Kallimarmaro”